CarpetCleaner33/milkmacropad/README.md

 ## Usage

 This macropad will be binded to the f13 and f14 keys.
-These will probably be programmed using an open source keyboard firmware builder such as [kbfirmware](https://kbfirmware.com/)
+These will probably be programmed using an open source keyboard firmware builder such as [kbfirmware](https://kbfirmware.com/).

 ## Timeline

+- First iteration of milk carton designed (Late 2022)
+- First assembled prototype printed (June 2023)
+- Github created (June 2023)

+## Photos

+- In Progress

 ## License

-Specify the license under which you're releasing your project.
-Choose an appropriate license and mention it here.
+- In Progress

 ## Acknowledgements